 Metal, ceramic and plastic parts can easily last for 20 years or more.
 The amount of time it lasts usually depends on the reason for the replacement, and how active the patient is.

-If you have any questions about hip replacement surgery, please call our Des Moines orthopedic surgeon offices today to schedule an appointment.
+If you have any questions about hip replacement surgery, please call our Des Moines orthopedic surgeon offices today to Schedule a Consultation.